rastersoft/tabletwm/README.md

 The name of the file must be *XXXXXX.keymap*, being *XXXXXX* the text that the user must put in the *onscreen_keyboard_map* entry in the configuration file.

 If TabletWM is unable to map a character to a keycode, that key will be shown in red color.

+## Compiling from source code and installing system-wide

+TabletWM needs XCB, Cairo and XKBCommon libraries.

+Just run as a normal user

+	make
+	sudo make install

+in your device, and will compile and install the window manager.
+You can also type

+	sudo make install-init

+and an *init.d* will be installed that will launch TabletWM automatically during startup using the *debian* user.
+This, of course, only works for Debian systems with a user called *debian*.
+It also will install a *.xinitrc* file at */home/debian* that will launch the *dbus user session*, and the *ConsoleKit* daemon.

 ## Known bugs